patricklafrance/wmfnext-shell/README.md

 That's it in a nutshell!
 Of course, there's more to it, but those are the main ideas.

-One more thing, a module is considered as an independent codebase matching a unique subdomain of the application.
+One more thing, a module is always a set of pages for a unique subdomain of the application.
 There is no such thing as loading a standalone remote component with this shell.

 ### Remote modules vs Static modules